 Advia Credit Union is headquartered in Kalamazoo and is the 7th largest credit union in the state of Michigan.
-It is also the 144th largest credit union in the nation.
-It was established in 1935 and as of June of 2022, it had grown to 433 employees and 192,959 members at 28 locations.
-Advia Credit Union has an A health rating.
+It is also the 143rd largest credit union in the nation.
+It was established in 1935 and as of September of 2022, it had grown to 485 employees and 195,433 members at 28 locations.
+Advia Credit Union has a B+ health rating.

 Membership in Advia Credit Union is open to those who live in Michigan's Lower Peninsula; the Illinois counties of Boone, Cook (north of Irving Park Road), DuPage, Kane, Lake, McHenry, and Winnebago; or the Wisconsin counties of Dane, Green, Jefferson, Kenosha, Milwaukee, Racine, Rock, Walworth, and Waukesha.